nedpals/opentaxjs/RULES_SPEC.md

 }
 ```

-Special variables **cannot** be redeclared in the rules file and will be thrown an error if attempted.
-They are predefined variables that are used in the calculations and flow of the rules file.

-### Referencing variables
-For inputs and outputs, you can reference them directly by their name.
-For example, to reference the `gross_income` input variable, simply use `gross_income`.

-For special variables, you can reference them by prefixing them with a dollar sign `$`.
-For example, to reference the current tax liability, use `$liability`.

-### Special variables
-Special variables are predefined variables that are used in the calculations and flow of the rules file.
-They are not declared in the `inputs` or `outputs` sections but are available for use throughout the rules file.
-Some common special variables include:
-- `$liability`: Represents the current tax liability being calculated.
-This is the variable that holds the result of the tax calculation at any given point in the flow.
+**Common JSON Schema properties for variables:**
+- `type`: Data type ("number", "string", "boolean", "array", "object")
+- `description`: Human-readable explanation
+- `minimum`/`maximum`: Numeric bounds
+- `enum`: List of allowed values
+- `pattern`: Regular expression for string validation

+**Declaration Rules:**
+- Variable names must not include prefixes (`$` or `$$`) in declarations
+- Names should use lowercase with underscores (`tax_exempt_threshold`)
+- Names must be unique within their section (inputs, outputs, constants)

-## Filing Schedules
+## 7. Filing Schedules

-Filing schedules define when tax filings are due.
-They define how frequent and when the tax filings should be made.
+Filing schedules define when tax filings are due and specify the required forms and documentation.

+### 7.1.
+Schedule Properties

-Each filing schedule has the following properties:
+Each filing schedule contains the following properties:

-- `name`: The name of the filing schedule.
+- **`name`**: The name of the filing schedule
-- `frequency`: The frequency of the filing
+- **`frequency`**: The frequency of the filing:
-  - `quarterly`: Filing is due every quarter (every 3 months).
+  - `quarterly`: Filing is due every quarter (every 3 months)
-  - `annual`: Filing is due once a year.
+  - `annual`: Filing is due once a year
-- `when`: An optional condition that determines when the filing schedule should be applied.
-This is an expression that can reference the outputs of the rule set.
-If this condition is not met, the filing schedule will not be applied.
-- `filing_day`: The day of the month when the filing is due.
-This is typically a number between 1 and 31, depending on the month.
-If the day exceeds the number of days in the month, it will be adjusted to the last day of the month.
+- **`filing_day`**: The day of the month when the filing is due (1-31).
+If the day exceeds the number of days in the month, it will be adjusted to the last day of the month
+- **`when`**: Optional condition that determines when the filing schedule applies.
+This is an expression that can reference rule outputs.
+If this condition is not met, the filing schedule will not be applied
+- **`forms`**: Object specifying required tax forms and supporting documents:
+  - `primary`: The main form number required for the filing (e.g., "1701Q" for quarterly individual income tax)
+  - `attachments`: Array of supporting documents or additional forms that must be submitted with the primary form

 ### Example Filing Schedule
 ```json